Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Applications in Continual Release

 \subsection{Continual histogram}

-Modifying the analysis for cut functions, we can use our algorithm to compute the histogram of each column for a database of $u$-dimensional binary vectors in the continual release model in a very straightforward manner.
+\textbf{Continual histogram.} Modifying the analysis for cut functions, we can use our algorithm to compute the histogram of each column for a data base of $u$-dimensional binary vectors in the continual release model in a very straightforward manner.
+Said differently, assume $\mathcal U$ is a universe of size $u$ and the input at a time step consists of the indicator vector of a subset of $\mathcal U$, which is a $u$-dimensional binary vector.
+Let $b$ with $1 \le b \le u$ be the maximum number of 1s in the vector, i.e., the maximum size of a subset given at a time step.